lovetodevelop/darwin-xnu/README.md

          $ sudo -n bless  --mount / --setBoot --nextonly --options "config=boot"

      The `--nextonly` flag specifies that use the `boot.plist` configs only for one boot.
-     So if the kernel panic's you can easily power reboot and recover back to original kernel.
+     So if the kernel panics you can easily power reboot and recover back to the original kernel.